mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/high-performance-processor-architecture.typ

 Consider that not all instructions are created equal.
 An IPS of 1'000'000 in one ISA may not be equivalent to an IPS of 1'000'000 in another ISA if one of them performs less "real work" per instruction.
-It is still a useful metric when comparing micro-architectures for the same ISA.
+It is still a useful metric when comparing micro-architectures for the same ISA, but can be misleading when comparing microarchitectures for different ISAs.

 Lastly, _performance per watt_ (PPW) and _energy per instruction_ (EPI) are useful metrics.
 When operating at the limit of heat dissipation, the only way to improve performance is to do so in tandem with improvements in PPW.